yuuuulu/try-Rpackages/README.md

- Standing on the shoulders of others who have come before you is the reason why I think R packages are charismatic, which also gives me much more motivation to learn much and then have the ability to dedicate------
+ # Standing on the shoulders of others who have come before you is the reason why I think R packages are charismatic, which also gives me much more motivation to learn much and then have the ability to dedicate------

+ ## satpred
+ see the forked repository